Origami-Cloudless-AI/software-engineering-project/README.md

 4| Model splitting | Standalone |  Pipelining
 5| Model deployment | Standalone | TBI
 6| Model update | Dashboard | Control panel

-# Remaining questions
-- What's the main purpose of this project from students' perspective? (e.g. experience Agile development)
-- How long can the 16th meeting be allocated? (e.g. 3-4 hours with lunch break)
-- What kind of competency are students generally expected? (e.g. Python, JS, Java, Frontend, Embedded)
-- Can student's weekly working hours be negotiable? (e.g. 15 hours with 14 weeks -> 17.5 hours with 12 weeks)

 # Contact information